RobbieTall/Plannera-ab/docs/plannera-product-philosophy.md

 ## 8. Delivery Pattern for New LGAs

 Plannera should use a Just-in-Time LGA Activation pattern for unsupported councils: provide immediate LEP/state baseline context, trigger background preparation of local DCP and mapping sources, then update project intelligence once local controls are ready.
 This keeps first responses fast while preserving confidence integrity.

+The user-funded path is explicit: a user may investigate a site and receive available preliminary LEP/state evidence first; purchasing the Planning Controls Pack for an unprepared LGA queues source discovery, retrieval, ingestion and QA for the relevant council material.
+The project must show queued/in-progress/ready/failed states, an honest service target, interim limitations and a persistent completion notification.
+LGA readiness is shared infrastructure, but the purchased pack remains a proposal-specific analysis for the paying project.
+No new LGA is promoted to document automation from document counts alone; it requires a versioned coverage manifest, source freshness, spatial and clause checks, and representative golden cases.

 See: `docs/architecture/just-in-time-lga-activation.md`.